Membership Status: Barrister - Full Member

-Tina’s practice has always been in Civil Litigation, with a current emphasis on Property and Landlord & Tenant (both residential and commercial).
-In addition, she continues to be instructed on Partnership, Company Law, Contract, Costs and Defamation matters.
+Her practice has always been in civil litigation, with a current emphasis on property and landlord and tenant (both residential and commercial).
+In addition, Tina continues to be instructed on partnership, company law, contract, costs and defamation matters.

 Real Property & Mortgages

-Tina is regularly instructed on various types of real property cases, which include:
+Tina is regularly instructed on various types of real property cases, including: